Ten Things To Do Instead of Binge Eating

-If you are going through a tough time, e-mail counseling can be one resource to help you cope.
-Online counseling is available on this site via e-mail with Patricia Roles who is a registered social worker with over 30 years counseling experience.
+If you are going through a tough time and do not live in the Vancouver area, e-mail counseling can be one resource to help you cope.
+Online counseling is available on this site via e-mail with Patricia Roles who is a registered social worker with over 30 years experience.
 This is an alternate way to get professional help and support over the internet without leaving your own home.
 It is less expensive than face-to-face counseling.

-Face-to-face counseling is also available for individuals and families living locally in the the Vancouve area.
+Face-to-face counseling is also available for individuals, couples and families living locally in the the Vancouver area.
 Contact number: 604-375-9215